AI-generated

 Arguments of the Respondents

-• The payment of the judgment award was made in compliance with a writ of execution and was not an amicable settlement; therefore, it did not render their petition for certiorari moot.
+• Payment of the judgment award in compliance with a writ of execution, without any settlement agreement or waiver from petitioner, does not render the certiorari petition moot.

 Issues